Simple Ways to Keep Yourself From Overthinking

 Again, thinking in itself is not a bad thing.
 Even thinking about your past mistakes and preparing for adverse outcomes in the future can be OK.
 That is, as long as you’re thinking this way in moderation.
 One of the best ways to control these thoughts is to give yourself a time limit.
 Set a timer on your phone or oven for five minutes or less.
 When your time is up, stop thinking and get on to something else.

-If you still can’t stop your obsessive rumination and worrying or unending negative thoughts after trying any (or all) of these exercises, consider making an appointment with a mental health professional.
-A licensed counselor, therapist, or psychologist can help you explore the root causes of your overthinking, and work closely with you to find personalized solutions or coping mechanisms.
-Asking for help isn’t admitting that you have a problem; it’s admitting you’re strong enough to find a solution.
+If you still can’t stop your obsessive rumination and worry or unending negative thoughts after trying any (or all) of these exercises, consider making an appointment with a mental health professional.
+A licensed counselor, therapist, or clinical psychologist can help you explore the root causes of your overthinking and work closely with you to find personalized solutions or coping mechanisms.
+Asking for help isn’t admitting you have a problem; it’s admitting you’re strong enough to find a solution.

 Get Personalized Therapy